TheJanusStream/bevy_symbios_texture/README.md

 **Normal maps** are derived from the height field via central-difference gradients.
 For the tileable surface textures the neighbours wrap toroidally, so the normals are also seamless.
-For card textures (Leaf, Twig, Window, Stained Glass, Iron Grille) the boundary uses clamp-to-edge so normals do not bleed across the transparent silhouette border.
+For card textures (leaf, twig, window, stained glass, iron grille, and all sprites) the boundary uses clamp-to-edge so normals do not bleed across the transparent silhouette border.
+Sprite atlases additionally dilate heights into fully-transparent texels before derivation so the normals do not crease at silhouette edges.

 **Colour encoding** uses a 4096-entry sRGB lookup table (built once via `OnceLock`) to avoid repeated `f32::powf` calls during rasterisation.